pdro7/hellocontengen/Extension Write-Up.md

 - This will allow to tweak tone, examples, or instructions per locale without duplicating shared logic.

 #### Translation Memory Integration
-- Deploy a lightweight SQLite-based cache or connect to an external TMS (e.g. Phrase, Lokalise).
 - Store validated translations of product names, feature bullets, and boilerplate so repeated LLM calls for identical fragments are skipped—improving consistency and reducing token usage.

 ---